jameshyojaelee/CellAnnot-GPT/docs/getting_started.md

 # In another terminal, launch the Streamlit UI
 poetry run streamlit run frontend/streamlit_app.py
 ```
 Visit `http://localhost:8501` to explore the dashboard.
+Each entry in `config/marker_sources.yaml` records a live download URL, checksum, and version tag.
+Pass `--local-only` to reuse the bundled demo assets or `--verify-checksums` to enforce snapshot pinning during ingestion.

 ## 4. Run tests
 ```bash